avaframe/AvaFrame/docs/DFAnumerics.rst

 Time step
 ~~~~~~~~~~~~~~~~~~~~~~

-A fixed time step can be used or an adaptive time step can be computed using a
+A fixed time step can be used or an adaptive time step that depends on the sph kernel radius as well as the particle size.
-Courant-Friedrich-Lewy condition.

 Mesh and interpolation